katzenpost/hpqc/README.md

 ## hybrid post quantum cryptography

-hpqc is a golang cryptography library. hpqc is used by the Katzenpost Sphinx based mixnet.
+hpqc is a golang cryptography library. hpqc is used by the Katzenpost mixnet.
-The theme of the library is hybrid post quantum constructions, namely:
+The theme of the library is hybrid post quantum cryptographic constructions, namely:

 * hybrid KEMs
 * hybrid NIKEs